The Human Immune Monitoring Center (HIMC)

 We have standardized immunoassays for human and mouse cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, or other fluids.
 We measure multiple cytokines simultaneously using either Luminex (up to 63 analytes) or MesoScale Discovery (MSD, up to 10 analytes) systems.
 We also provide assays for other soluble proteins on the MSD platform (see their website at www.mesoscale.com for available kits).

-Mass cytometry, or CyTOF (DVS Sciences), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
+Mass cytometry, or CyTOF (Fluidigm), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 Readout is by time-of-flight mass spectrometry.
 This allows for the combination of many more antibody specificities in a single samples, without significant spillover between channels.
-We have standardized an immunophenotyping CyTOF panel with 23 antibodies, with other panels to come shortly.
-Experienced CyTOF users can also schedule time on the instrument to run independent experiments.
+We have standardized panels for immunophenotyping, phenotyping+intracellular cytokine staining (ICS), and phenotyping+phospho-CyTOF, each with 30 to 38 antibodies.

 The HIMC offers RNA and DNA extraction, Bioanalyzer services, gene expression and miRNA microarrays, and microfluidic qPCR arrays for human and mouse.